yoed/yoed-handler-echo/README.md

 Yo'ed echo
 ================

-The simplest Yo'ed client: just echo the username who Yo'ed you
+The simplest Yo'ed handler: just echo the username who Yo'ed you

 #Installation
 You need the [go](http://golang.org) package on your machine to get the source